Coastal Academy High School

 Female student and teacher discussing something.

 Coastal Academy High School offers a flexible academic program that provides a wide variety of college preparatory honors, advanced placement, and elective courses.
-Current advanced placement (AP) 4-day courses include World History, US History, Government, English Language, English Literature, Chemistry, Calculus AB and Psychology.
-Elective courses include art, digital art, photography, video production, yearbook design, guitar/ukulele, culinary arts (cooking), ASB leadership, Sociology, Sports Medicine, SAT prep, life skills, theater production, and more.
+Current advanced placement (AP) four-day courses include English Language, English Literature, Calculus AB, World History, US History, Government, Biology, Chemistry, Art, and Psychology.
+Elective courses include Art, Digital Art, Guitar, Drama, Photography, Yearbook Design, Culinary, Sociology, ASB, Health & Fitness, Sports Medicine, Adulting Life Skills, Mock Trial, and more.
 Students also have the opportunity to take dual enrollment courses at a local community college.
 The CAH four-day program (classroom) courses follow the semester system.
 Our courses challenge students to reach their maximum potential.
-Students can also participate in various extracurricular activities, including sports, drama, culinary arts, clubs, and more.
-Our courses are yearlong courses and meet for a full 36 weeks.
+Students can also participate in various extracurricular activities including athletics, clubs, and more.
+Our courses are yearlong and meet for a full 36 weeks.

 Program Options